 - The Biodiversity Plan: launched in 2022, this is the Company's transition plan to strengthen or implement mechanisms to achieve a net positive impact on biodiversity and drive cultural change towards "living in harmony with nature" (Vision 2050 of the United Nations Convention on Biological Diversity).
 The plan addresses the impact of the Iberdrola Group's activities on species and ecosystems throughout the lifecycle of its assets, taking into account the supply chain and the creation of environmental, economic and social value through ecosystem services.
 The plan establishes mechanisms to measure, act and support change to halt and reverse biodiversity loss.
-The plan also uses continuous improvement to reversing biodiversity loss. - Circular Economy Plan: defines the work guidelines and targets that will steer the company towards reducing the use of raw materials, advocating a greater use of renewable and recycled materials, improving the efficiency of our processes, products and services, and committing to maximising the value of waste so as to head into a future without unused waste (chapter ESRS E-5).
+The plan also uses continuous improvement to identify and mitigate impacts and risks, and promote opportunities that contribute to - Circular Economy Plan: defines the work guidelines and targets that will steer the company towards reducing the use of raw materials, advocating a greater use of renewable and recycled materials, improving the efficiency of our processes, products and services, and committing to maximising the value of waste so as to head into a future without unused waste (chapter ESRS E-5).